A Simplified Explanation of Gödel’s proof - Introduction

-This simplified explanation of Gödel’s incompleteness proof (see online at English translation of Gödel’s original proof or as a PDF file at English translation of Gödel’s original proof, PDF) has been written in an attempt to make the proof as accessible as possible to as many people as possible, using straightforward English language with a few simple symbols.
+This simplified explanation of Gödel’s incompleteness proof (see online at English translation of Gödel’s original proof) has been written in an attempt to make the proof as accessible as possible to as many people as possible, using straightforward English language with a few simple symbols.
 I have deliberately avoided any need for knowledge on the part of the reader of any complex mathematics.
-Please note that this simplified explanation is not intended to be a substitute for my detailed explanation of the flaw in Gödel’s proof, which can be found at The Flaw in Gödel’s proof
+Please note that this simplified explanation is not intended to be a substitute for my detailed explanation of the flaw in Gödel’s proof, which can be found at The Flaw in Gödel’s proof.

 The simplified explanation is broken down into ten parts: